w2sv/asciiplot/README.md

 You may set the/a
 - chart height & title
-- color of virtually all chart components and areas, picked from a wide array of shades due to the integration of [colored](https://pypi.org/project/colored/)
+- color of virtually all chart components, picked from a wide array of shades due to the integration of [colored](https://pypi.org/project/colored/)
-- margin between consecutive data points to widen your chart
+- margin between consecutive data points
 - tick point color, to make the tick points visually stand out in case of a margin having been set
-- chart indentation within its hosting terminal, or whether it ought to be centered in it, respectively
+- indentation of the entire chart, or whether it ought to be centered within its hosting terminal, respectively
 - axes descriptions
-- x-axis tick labels, which may be set to contain strings instead of just numeric values
+- x-axis tick labels, which may be composed of strings instead of just numeric values
-- y-axis tick label decimal places
+- y-axis tick label decimal places; the labels themselves will be computed auomatically from the passed sequences

 ## Usage Examples